Getting Started

 After it finishes

 Look at the last few lines of output.
-It will say "Next steps" and show you two commands to run.
-They look like this — copy and paste each one as a single line:
+It will say "Next steps" and show you commands to run.
+The output looks something like this:

 eval "$(/opt/homebrew/bin/brew shellenv)"